 Relatedly, multiple OFAC enforcement actions have involved U.S. firms referring business to, approving, or otherwise facilitating dealings with sanctioned persons or jurisdictions by their non-U.S. affiliates.
 On October 1, 2020, OFAC announced a \$5.8 million settlement with New York travel services company Generali Global Assistance, Inc. ("GGA") for apparent violations of Cuba sanctions.
-GGA intentionally referred Cubarelated payments to its Canadian affiliate to avoid processing reimbursement payments directly to Cuban parties and to travelers while they were located in Cuba.
-GGA subsequently reimbursed its Canadian affiliate for those payments.

-Additionally, non-U.S. companies with U.S. operations should take steps to ensure that U.S. offices and employees are walled off or recused from any sanctioned business engaged in by non-U.S. parts of the company.
-In July 2021, OFAC penalised a U.S. subsidiary of Alfa Laval AB for its referral of an Iranian business opportunity to its non-U.S. affiliate.21 This case demonstrates the importance of adopting training to ensure U.S. persons know they are prohibited from referring or participating in business opportunities involving sanctioned jurisdictions.
+GGA intentionally Additionally, non-U.S. companies with U.S. operations should take steps to ensure that U.S. offices and employees are walled off or recused from any sanctioned business engaged in by non-U.S. parts of the company.
+In July 2021, OFAC penalised a U.S. subsidiary of Alfa Laval AB for its referral of an Iranian business opportunity to its non-U.S. affiliate.20 This case demonstrates the importance of adopting training to ensure U.S. persons know they are prohibited from referring or participating in business opportunities involving sanctioned jurisdictions.